simonlili/geomgo/INTERNALS.md

 3. A `MultiPolygon` is an unordered collection of `Polygon`s.

-`go-geom` makes these structural similarities explicit:
+`geomGo` makes these structural similarities explicit:

 0. A `Point` is a `geom.Coord`, also known as `geom0`.